ragingrooster/ragingrooster.github.io/about.md

 ## Contact Info

 Have questions or suggestions?
-Feel free to contact me via [email](ragingroosterrem@gmail.com) or [LinkedIn.](https://www.linkedin.com/in/jordan-zeveney-491760125).
+Feel free to contact me at ragingroosterrem@gmail.com or via [LinkedIn](https://www.linkedin.com/in/jordan-zeveney-491760125).

 Thanks for reading!